More Info about the Process

 Generative poetry introduces chaos and multiplies possibilities.
 Also, it constrains the author.
 It forces her to consider language as a series of assorted tools.
 What does an adjective do to a poem?
 How can we categorize adjectives?
 What makes an answer?

 There aren’t concrete answers to these questions.
 But by asking the questions and sorting different language formulas into what feels most thought-provoking, I could begin to write the poems.
 For example, the first step of my writing process for the poem, “theProjectOfTheAgouti,” was a decision to have the poem be a short narrative about coming across a person, asking them a question, and waiting in anticipation for their answer.
-This was my more Dinacon-related poem, as one of the primary dynamics of Dinacon for me has been trying to learn as much as I can from others, which is an inspiring, but sometimes fraught process.
+This was my more Dinacon-related poem, as one of the primary dynamics of Dinacon for me involved trying to learn as much as I can from others in a short amount of time.
+This is an inspiring, but sometimes anxiety-provoking process.
+Not only did I want to finish a project in the week I was there, but conference participants left at different times, and so sometimes it was a matter of collaborating with someone during a short period of crossover.
 A large portion of the word banks for this poem involved Dinacon-related words and overheard conversation, and I inserted Dinacon participants’ names in for the characters of the poem.
-I also brought in the personage of Bolsonaro, and the location of the Amazon, since the Amazon fires were just being publicized at that time, and seemed especially poignant as we were in a different, not on fire, rainforest.
+I also brought in the personage of Jair Bolsonaro, and the location of the Amazon, given that the Amazon fires were just being publicized at that time, and seemed especially poignant as we were in a different, not on fire, rainforest.

 One of the technical challenges of the poems was playing with timing.
 I wanted to introduce a bit of hesitation into the program in order to mimic the rhythm of thinking/writing.
-The idea was to further flesh out the fantasy that the computer was writing a poem.
+The idea was to convey a sense of fantasy that the computer was writing a poem.
 I think I succeeded only partially in this respect and have other ideas I still want to implement.